Hegseth is in trouble. That doesn’t mean RFK Jr., Gabbard, or Patel will face the same.

 | Washington

-Senate Republicans are showing backbone in vetting some of President-elect Donald Trump’s most controversial nominees.
+Senate Republicans are pushing back firmly in vetting some of President-elect Donald Trump’s most controversial nominees.
 But it remains to be seen whether this will continue through the confirmation process.

-Pete Hegseth, a Fox News host and Mr. Trump’s pick for Secretary of Defense, is facing strong headwinds to his nomination over questions about his character, notably reports of habitual heavy drinking and a sexual assault allegation (both of which he’s denied).
+Pete Hegseth, a Fox News host and Mr. Trump’s pick for secretary of defense, is facing strong headwinds to his nomination over questions about his character, notably reports of habitual heavy drinking and a sexual assault allegation (both of which he’s denied).

 Why We Wrote This